Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001)

 \end{itemize}

 A bare KTO slab was then checked for a strong Rashba spin-splitting.
-We calculate the band structure of a thin film constructed with eight unit-cells of KTO (shown in Fig. \ref{fig:kto8}(a))and find that the strength of Rashba SOC is fairly large.
-In Fig. \ref{fig:kto8}(b), we see that there are several bands around the $\Gamma$ point, with considerable Rashba spin-splitting (shown inside a red rectangle).
-The bands close to the FL, with strong Rashba spin-splitting, are at around 0.5 eV above the Fermi energy.
-While the Rashba spin-split bands for the 4/4 interface, as for example, are far from the Fermi level (in Fig. \ref{fig:bands} and Fig. \ref{fig:proj_bands}(e)) - around 1.2 eV above the Fermi energy.
-We would like to point out that these spin-split bands are contributed by Ta $5d_{yz}$ and Ta $5d_{zx}$ orbitals and not by Ta $5d_{xy}$ orbital as shown in Fig. \ref{fig:proj_bands}(e).
-It is likely that these spin-split bands can be brought down nearer the Fermi level using a large number of layers of KTO \cite{kakkar2022rashba}, the bulk KTO, however, remaining insulating.
-The conduction band topology is unaffected with increasing number of KTO layers for the heterointerface (See Fig. \ref{fig:bands}) though.
-It appears that if there is a significant Rashba spin-orbit coupling, it is owed to the KTO surface while the LVO/KTO interfaces, with few layers of KTO, have barely any effect from RSOC on their transport.
+We calculate the band structure of a thin film constructed with eight unit-cells of KTO (shown in Fig. S1(a) of SM \cite{patel2023layer}) and find that the strength of Rashba SOC is fairly large.
+In Fig. S1(b) of SM \cite{patel2023layer}, we see that there are several bands around the $\Gamma$ point, with considerable Rashba spin-splitting (shown inside a red rectangle).
+The bands with strong Rashba spin-splittings are around 0.5 eV above the Fermi energy, while the Rashba spin-split bands for the 4/4 interface are far removed from the FL, around 1.2 eV above it (see Fig. \ref{fig:bands} and Fig. \ref{fig:proj_bands}(e)).
+We wish to emphasize that the spin-split bands observed in Fig. \ref{fig:proj_bands}(e) arise from the Ta $5d_{yz}$ and Ta $5d_{zx}$ orbitals, and not from the Ta $5d_{xy}$ orbital.
+It is probable that increasing the number of KTO layers (beyond 8) could bring these spin-split bands closer to the FL, as reported in Kakkar \textit{et al.} \cite{kakkar2022rashba}.
+The conduction band topology is unaffected with increasing number of KTO layers for the heterointerface LVO/KTO (see Fig. \ref{fig:bands}) though.
+It seems that the substantial Rashba spin-orbit coupling primarily originates from the KTO surface rather than the LVO layers in the LVO/KTO interfaces.
+Few layers of KTO have minimal Rashba SOC to show up in transport.